raji-mahmud-a/BackendDevelopmentJourney/week1/urlModule/README.md

 # Working with URLS in Node.js
-Basically there are 2 ways provided by Node.js tor handling, modifying and formatting URLS, which are:
+Basically there are 2 ways provided by Node.js for handling, modifying and formatting URLS, which are:

   - The ` WHATWG ` specification Global URL class (RECOMMENDED).
   - The old legacy ` node:url ` import which is deprecated and not advised.